yegor256/blog/_posts/2015/sep/2015-09-22-micromanagement.md

 Micromanagement has nothing to do with the details observed or the amount of control a manager exerts over subordinates.
-Instead, it is all about **how** the details are observed and control is exercised.
+Instead, it is all about _how_ the details are observed and control is exercised.
 A micromanager gives instructions while a good manager defines goals and rules.

-A micromanager defines **algorithms** for achieving results and insists on them being implemented according to his or her will.
+Micromanagers define _algorithms_ for achieving results and insist on them being implemented according to their will.
 This is what a micromanager would sound like:

 {% highlight text %}